Cherry Shrimp Selective Breeding Guide For Beginners

 cherry shrimp selective breeding

-For example, in the above picture, we can see a cross-breeding between a crystal red shrimp and crystal black shrimp.
-In the resultant breed, the black color is the dominant trait and the red color is the recessive trait.
+For example, in the above picture, we can see a cross-breeding between a crystal red shrimp and a crystal black shrimp.
+In the resultant breed, the black color is the dominant trait, and the red color is the recessive trait.

-At that time, the concept of Gene was unknown to Mendel.
-However, he guessed that there were two factors associated with each trait.
-Each factor came from each of the parents.
+At that time, Mendel did not know the concept of Gene.
+However, he guessed that there were two factors associated with each trait, each coming from each of the parents.

-Before going further, we need to clear our concepts regarding two more terms: Phenotype and Genotype.
+Before going further, we need to clarify our concepts regarding two more terms: Phenotype and Genotype.

 Phenotype